 Getting conversions in today’s competitive market is tough.
-The latest stats show that in March 2020, 88.05 percent of online shopping orders worldwide did not convert into a purchase.
+The latest stats show that as of November of 2021, nearly 70 percent of digital shopping carts and baskets were abandoned without checking out.
 One of the reasons for this is that many marketers still focus on a sales-heavy marketing strategy, which is all about pushing people to buy.

 The brands that do better are the ones who implement a full-funnel marketing strategy.
 So, what is a full-funnel strategy and how can you build a winning one?